Naked man arrested after doing ‘cannonball’ into Bass Pro Shop tank in Alabama: police

 According to Leeds Police Department Police Chief Paul Irwin, police responded to the Bass Pro Shop, located at 5000 Bass Pro Blvd, just before 9 p.m.

 Irwin said the man had “intentionally struck a pole” in the parking lot with his family in the car.
-He then ran inside, took off his clothes and did a “cannonball” leap into the aquarium and then stood under a waterfall.
+He then ran inside, took off his clothes, did a “cannonball” leap into the aquarium, and then stood under a waterfall.
 He left the water to yell at two officers, then dove back into the aquarium, police said.

 The man eventually climbed over the side of the aquarium and fell to the concrete floor below.
 Police then apprehended him, the news site Al.com reported.